robots-make-art-too/Quiz_2-where-my-classy-children-at/README.md

 1. ~Check the `index.html` file and be sure it is loading the correct JavaScript file.~
 2. Check that your `python`-mode processing folder (currently `pydeQ2`) matches the name of your processing sketch file.
 3. Are you using the correct version of processing?
 4. Have you installed or loaded any libraries you need?
+(Including python mode?)
-5. Be sure to tell me all about your personal choices made here, and why, in the STATEMENT.md file.
+5. Be sure to tell me all about your personal choices, and why, in the STATEMENT.md file.
 6. This [link](https://py.processing.org/reference/createShape.html) could be totally useful - but all you really need is in the `reference/` docs.

 ---